zeyuyang8/zeyuyang8.github.io/posts/2023-09-09-attention/index.md

 - $m$ - number of data points.
 - $v$ - number of features in the data points.
 - $v^{\prime}$ - number of features after attention transformation on the data points.
+- $q$ - number of features in the queries and keys.
 - $\varphi$ - non-linear activation function.
+- $h$ - number of attention heads.
+- $d$ - number of features in the output of multi-head attention.
 - $\sigma$ - softmax function.
 - $a$ - similarity function.